Community Resources E-Newsletter

 The Arc of Hanover Thrift Store is an organization that advocates for the rights and full participation of children and adults with intellectual and other developmental disabilities.
-They are seeking individuals who want to make a difference in their community to work in their store.
-Volunteers are needed for cashiering, cleaning and pricing items, replenishing shelves and receiving donations.
-Store hours are Thursday and Friday 10 a.m.-6 p.m. and Saturday 10 a.m.-5 p.m.
+They are seeking volunteers to work in their store doing cashiering, cleaning and pricing items, replenishing shelves and receiving donations.
+Store hours are Thursday and Friday, 10 a.m.-6 p.m., and Saturday, 10 a.m.-5 p.m.
 Arc of Hanover is seeking volunteers to work split shifts or full days, particularly on Saturday.
 For more information, contact 804-798-2400 or firstname.lastname@example.org.

-CJ’s Thumbs Up Foundation is an organization that provides assistance to families of children with chronic and life threatening illnesses.
-On the first Tuesday and Wednesday of each month, they make meals for these families.
+CJ’s Thumbs Up Foundation is an organization that provides assistance to families of children with chronic and life-threatening illnesses.
+Volunteers are needed to make meals for these families on the first Tuesday and Wednesday of each month.
 For more information, visit CJ's Thumbs Up Foundation - Home (cjstuf.org) and CJ's Thumbs Up Foundation: CJ's Sandwich Making Crew (signupgenius.com).

-Hanover Christian Firewood Ministry is an organization that provides wood to more than 35 Hanover families who rely on firewood as their primary source of heat.
-They split and deliver wood every Saturday, from 8 a.m.-noon or 9 a.m.-1 p.m. depending on the time of year.
+Hanover Christian Firewood Ministry is an organization that provides wood to more than 35 families who rely on firewood as their primary source of heat.
+They split and deliver wood every Saturday, 8 a.m.-noon or 9 a.m.-1 p.m., depending on the time of year.
 For more information, contact Carl Heckel at 804-559-8824.

 Hanover and King William Habitat for Humanity Faith Build is a partnership with local faith-based organizations and businesses.
 Local churches and friends of the faith community gather to help build and fund a home for a local family.
 For more information, visit Faith Build - Hanover & King William Habitat for Humanity (hkwhabitat.org) or email Amanda Gunter at email@example.com.

-YMCA Feedmore Food Pantry is seeking volunteers to help with food distribution on the first Tuesday of each month from 10 a.m.-noon Distribution takes place in the Ashland Junction shopping center (located at 123 Junction Drive, Ashland, VA 23005).
+YMCA Feedmore Food Pantry is seeking volunteers to help with food distribution on the first Tuesday of each month, 10 a.m.-noon.
+Distribution takes place in the Ashland Junction shopping center (located at 123 Junction Drive, Ashland, VA 23005).
 For more information, contact Bri Kropinack at firstname.lastname@example.org.

 Databases for Finding Upcoming Service Events in Your Community